-More than 100 Web sites, including Dell, [email protected], Lycos and Microsoft's MSN, said Friday they will share auction listings, creating a massive auction network that will challenge the dominance of Ebay.
+More than 100 Web sites, including Dell, [email protected], Lycos and Microsoft's MSN, will share auction listings, creating a massive auction network that will challenge the dominance of Ebay.

 The network will reach around 46 million individual Web users, according to Massachusetts based Fairmarket, the company running the network.
 Microsoft, [email protected] and Ticketmaster Online-Citysearch will also make minority investments in Fairmarket.